BREW THIS IF:

 Take the cold brew out and pour all the brewed mixture through your strainer into the other bottle.
 If you want, add a wet cheesecloth/muslin cloth on top of the strainer for a cleaner filtration.
 Choice is yours.

 Aaaand you’re done.
 If you want to repurpose the grounds, leave em’ out to dry and use it as fertilizer.
 Plants love that stuff!

 Boom!
 You just brewed some dope coffee.

 Pour in about 150 ml of it into a glass full of ice.
-This is cold brew concentrate.
+This is your cold brew concentrate.
 Since it's very strong, add a little water, milk, or alternative milks to the glass you’re making as per taste.
-Sweeten to preference.
+Sweeten to your liking.